rudderlabs/rudderstack-docs/destinations/pipedrive.md

 ## Enable User Creation

-If User Creation flag is turned on, Rudderstack will create new user with the provided userId value (if user with userId value does not already exist).
-This will work for identify, track and group calls.
+If the **Enable User Creation** option is enabled, Rudderstack will create a new user with the provided userId value, in case the user does not already exist.
+This will work for `identify`, `track`, and `group` calls.

 {% hint style="info" %}
-**Note:** For identify calls, to create a new user, keep this flag on.
-Otherwise, new users will not be created.
-If turned off, Rudderstack will search and update existing user, if present.
+**Note:** For `identify` calls, it is recommended to enable this option to enable RudderStack to create new users.
+In case this option is disabled, Rudderstack will only search for and update the existing users.
 {% endhint %}

 ![Configuration Settings for Pipedrive](../.gitbook/assets/pipedrive-flag.png)

-## Using External Id
+## Using External ID

-Already existing Pipedrive Id's can also be used with Rudderstack.
-In that case, provide the Pipedrive Id in `context.enternalId` in the required format.
+Already existing Pipedrive IDs can also be used with Rudderstack.
+In this case, provide the Pipedrive ID in `context.enternalId` in the required format.

-Example of payload with external id:
+An example of a payload with `externalId` present is as shown:

 ```
 {
     "userId": "sample-user-id",